Technigo/project-business-site/README.md

 ## The problem

 I created a simple design in Sketch and started with mobile first approach.
-I started from the top with the video then when it worked i continued to the form and accordion.
+I started from the top with the header then when it worked i continued to the form and accordion.
 I've kept the form pretty basic accept from styling the button and centering the content.
 The accordion is my first Javascript code and i started with the basics on how to make it slide down when clicked.
 That is made with the Toggle function.
 After the code worked i added some styling with hover effect, cursor pointer, border-bottom and the symbol that changes in the left corner.

 I also used a google font for the first time.
-If i had more time i would like to design the form more
+If i had more time i would like to design the form more.